The candida diet is among the worst diets ever conceived.

 - You have a laboratory-confirmed case of intestinal permeability (leaky gut)

 In these situations, you’re going to want to focus on rebuilding the beneficial bacteria in your gut.
 Eating prebiotic or soluble fiber is one of the best ways to do so.
-Foods like Jerusalem artichoke, chicory root, green bananas/plantains, inulin, etc. are stellar sources of soluble fiber.
+Foods like Jerusalem artichoke, chicory root, green bananas/plantains, and inulin, are stellar sources of soluble fiber.

 Insoluble fiber is also going to be your friend.
 Vegetables like sweet potatoes, carrots, and beans will help add bulk to your stool.
 Note that none of these foods are keto-friendly.
 That’s because their carb content is just too high.

-More ways to improve candida overgrowth
+More ways of treating candida overgrowth

 Before you do anything for candida, make sure you use accurate laboratory testing to determine if you actually have a candida infection.
 Once you’ve confirmed a candida infection (and only after that), follow my recommendations: